hanzel-sc/Rivulet-of-Dissonance/README.md

 ## Features

 - Search for YouTube videos by query
-- Fetch audio and convert it to `.mp3` on the fly
+- Fetch audio and convert it to `.mp3`
 - Embed YouTube video in the frontend via iframe
 - Play/pause audio with progress tracking
 - Download audio with a single click